FinTSB: A Comprehensive and Practical Benchmark for Financial Time Series Forecasting: Experiments

 \subsection{Trading Protocols}

 We adopt the Top$K$-Drop strategy~\cite{qlib} to maintain a portfolio on each trading day.
 The Top$K$-Drop strategy improves upon Top$K$ strategy by dynamically optimizing portfolio turnover.
 Rather than fully rebalancing holdings daily, it retains stocks that persistently rank in the top-$K$ cohort and only replaces underperformers.
 This reduces the frequency of transactions, thereby lowering commission costs in proportion to the actual turnover rate, and maintains exposure to stocks with sustained high scores, avoiding unnecessary exits.
 Formally, on trading day $t$, Top$K$-Drop constructs an equal-weighted portfolio of $m$ stocks $\mathcal{P}^t=\{s_{i_1}^t,s_{i_2}^t,...,s_{i_m}^t\}$, which are selected according to the rank of predicted returns $Y$.
 Given the turnover constraint, the number of intersection stocks $n$ is required to fulfill the condition $|\mathcal{P}^t\cap\mathcal{P}^{t-1}|\geq m-n$.
-In our experiment, we set $m$ at one tenth of the total number of stocks, i.e., $m=30$, and $n$ is set to $5$.
+In our experiment, $m$ is typically set at around $10\%$ of the total stock universe, reflecting an achievable level of diversification in quantitative trading portfolios.
+For FinTSB, where each dataset contains $300$ stocks, we set $m=30$.
+The replacement parameter n determines the number of stocks to be dropped in each rebalance, and is usually chosen to be between $10-20\%$ of $m$, based on empirical market practice, to balance turnover and stability.
+We therefore set $n=5$ (approximately $16.7\%$ of $m$), which aligns with domain expertise and transaction cost efficiency considerations observed in real-world trading systems.
 Furthermore, we charge a transaction fee at a rate of $0.1\%$, in line with standard market practice.